-Pupil records and SEND information may be shared with staff working closely with SEND pupils to enable them to better meet the individual pupil's needs.
-Pupil SEND files are kept safe and secure location.
+Pupil records and SEN information may be shared with staff working closely with SEN pupils to enable them to better meet the individual pupil's needs.
+Pupil SEN files are kept in a locked filing cabinet and all electronic information is stored on the school system in compliance with Walthamstow Primary Academy's data storage policy.